DiarmuidM/charity-dissolution/syntax/data_collection/australia/README.md

 ### Step 2 - Create folder to store code and data

-Open your CLI and type the following commands one-by-one:
+Open your CLI and type the following commands one-by-one (ignore ones beginning with #):
 ```
+# Windows
 mkdir aus-char-data
 cd aus-char-data
 ```